How the scheme works

 Travelling between boroughs

 The issue of neighbouring boroughs having different e-bike operators is not unique to Hounslow.
 This is an issue at many boundaries wherever there is a change in operator.
-E-bike service areas are very dynamic, with boroughs deciding to review operators at different points.
+E-bike service areas are highly dynamic, with boroughs deciding to review operators at different points.

-We recognise that a borough-by-borough approach can be confusing and inconvenient for users, and we continue to work closely with Transport for London and neighbouring boroughs to make the case to the Department for Transport for a pan-London approach.
+We recognise that a borough-by-borough approach can be confusing and inconvenient for users and we continue to work closely with Transport for London and neighbouring boroughs to make the case to the Department for Transport for a pan-London approach.
 In the meantime, we’re bringing in new measures to ensure e-bikes are better managed when left at the end of a journey.

 The Government’s English Devolution and Community Empowerment Bill will allow all Local Transport Authorities (including Transport for London) to regulate on-street micromobility schemes (including e-bike schemes) through a licensing regime.
 Micromobility regulation is being coordinated by the Department for Transport.
 More information on the English Devolution and Community Empowerment Bill is available at this link (see part 2B.
-Transport and Local Infrastructure): English Devolution and Community Empowerment Bill: Guidance - GOV.UK.
+Transport and Local Infrastructure): English Devolution and Community Empowerment Bill: Guidance - GOV.UK